New York, NA

 Misti Norris is a North Carolina native and was raised in Houston and Dallas.
 She is now the chef and creator of Petra and the Beast, a series of pop up dinners with a focus on the use of farms, foraging, fermentation and fire.
 Mist is the former Executive Chef at Small Brewpub and was a Sous Chef at FT33.

-Chef Aron hails from the Pacific Northwest and made a name for himself in Orange County at such restaurants as The Crosby and The North Left before landing a coveted gig as Chef de Cuisine at Petit Trois under Chef Ludo Lefebvre.
-Now, he's getting back to his roots by creating a series of pop up dinners titled: on the lam.
+Chef Aron is the Executive Chef of Vacation Bar and also runs a roving dinner series called On the Lam.
+He hails from the Pacific Northwest and made a name for himself in Orange County at such restaurants as The Crosby and The North Left before landing a coveted gig as Chef de Cuisine at Petit Trois under Chef Ludo Lefebvre.

 Chef Jose Salazar was born in Colombia, South America and raised in Queens, NY.
 Jose got his start as a bartender and waiter at some of New York’s hottest establishments—among them, Donatella Arpia’s Bellini.
 However, it was the kitchen that eventually caught his eye.
 Upon graduating from the New York Restaurant School in 2001, he interned with famed Chef Jean George Vongerichten at his namesake restaurant: Jean George.
 After, he worked with some of New York’s most celebrated chefs and restaurateurs—Geoffrey Zacharian of Town; Josh De’ Chellis of Sumile, Eric and Bruce Bromberg of Blue Ribbon.
 However, it was Chef Thomas Keller who made the most palpable impression on Jose’s cooking philosophies.
 In 2003, he opened Chef Keller’s acclaimed Per Se restaurant as chef de partie.
 Then in 2006, he opened Chef Keller’s Bouchon Bakery, where he rose to the position of Executive Sous Chef.